Feedback on a musical creation in synergy with visual artists: reflections, strategies, achievements, lessons learned.

 This idea is presented in Chapter 8 "Sound Beings" in "Imaginary Music", then develops to speak of composition as a theatre where sound beings appear, disappear, return, co-exist while interacting, or vanish into the void of silence.
 At the time when I was writing these lines I didn't think I was working with artists yet, but when the opportunity arose, this thought was available at the right time to organize my approach and my interactions with them.

-3.2 Collaborative process
+3.2 Cooperative process

 With the interested artists we organize our works in the form of projects, a project being determined by an objective at a given date: an artistic exhibition during which music is played continuously, associated with one or two spatial electroacoustic concerts and in visibility with the plastic works.
 The soundtrack of the exhibition can be a stereo version of the concert or a specific arrangement for looping at moderate sound level.